msgphp/symfony-demo-app/README.md

 make install
 ```

-## 3. Run Application
+## 3. Start Application

-To run the application locally in development mode use:
+To start the application locally in development mode use:

 ```bash
 make start
 ```

+## 4. Run Application

-By default the application is served at http://localhost:8080 (or the port as configured for the staging environment).
+Visit the application at: http://localhost:8080 (or the port as configured in the `dev` environment).

 Start a shell using: